Difference Between JSON and XML

 To avoid these issues, there must be a common terminology that is relevant and easier to understand among systems across the globe.
 This nullifies the need for interpretations.
 This is crucial because some standards and common terminology are needed that each computer can agree on.

-Head to Head Comparison between JSON and XML (Infographics)
+Head-to-Head Comparison Between JSON vs XML (Infographics)

-Key Differences Between JSON and XML
+Key Differences Between JSON vs XML

-Both are popular choices in the market; let us discuss some of the major difference:
+Both are popular choices in the market; let us discuss some of the major differences:

-- JSON has a file extension of .json whereas for XML the file extension is .xml.
+- JSON has a file extension of .json, whereas, for XML, the file extension is .xml.

 - JSON has a “Data interchange” file format, whereas XML has a “Markup Language” file format.

-- JSON has been extended from JavaScript whereas XML from SGML (Standard Generalized Markup Language).
+- JSON has been extended from JavaScript, whereas XML from SGML (Standard Generalized Markup Language).

-- JSON came into existence in 2002 (by Douglas Crockford), whereas XML in 1996 (by W3C).
+- JSON existed in 2002 (by Douglas Crockford), whereas XML in 1996 (by W3C).

 - JSON is data-oriented, whereas XML is document-oriented.